 Take the Catskills Fire Tower Five Challenge: Hike and climb five Catskills fire towers for a chance to win New York State prizes and badges.

 Cool Off: Kayak and fish at Lake Wawaka with Susan’s Pleasant Pheasant Farm Canoe and Kayaking or head to Mongaup Pond Campground for swimming, boat rentals, or fishing.
-Experience the thrills of rides and slides at the largest indoor water park in the US, The Kartrite Resort & Indoor Waterpark.
+Experience the thrills of rides and slides at the largest indoor water park in New York State, The Kartrite Resort & Indoor Waterpark.

 Learn Some History: Learn about how the railroads framed the Catskills as a vacation destination at Roscoe O & W Railway Museum.